 You've probably read some of the same articles I have, which tell us that about seven out of 10 people in the independent insurance industry are planning (or at least age-eligible) to retire in the next 10 years or so.

-Maybe you're one of those - an insurance agent who is 59 or older has to be thinking about their retirement goals.
+Maybe you're one of those - an insurance agent who is 59 or older has to be thinking about their retirement goals, and be on top of their 401 k plan and retirement accounts (traditional IRA or Roth IRA, or whatever investment options their financial professional advisor has recommended).
 But as an agency owner, retirement is a little more complicated for you than it is for some of your employees - you’re not just retiring from your job, you have to prepare to sell or hand over your insurance business.
 Whether your personal plans after retirement include going into management, consulting, or working on your golf game, you have to think of what will happen with your small (or not so small) business without you at its helm.

 I'd like to discuss planning for retirement: planning for a successful and profitable exit from your independent insurance agency.
 So let's begin talking about some of the things that you need to think about as you contemplate your exit.